 They’ll come knocking on your door offering free inspections or low-cost repair and leave you with a poorly constructed roof.
 In some cases, storm chasers will take the deposit money and leave as soon as they get a chance.

-It’s crucial that you understand how to spot a storm chaser who is looking to exploit you.
+It’s crucial that you understand how to spot a storm chasing roofer who is looking to exploit you.
 Below are a few telltale signs to look out for:

 1. High-Pressure Sales Tactics